 Goal 9 Develop proper classification and inventory of hazardous waste as a prerequisite towards sound management of such waste.

 Q-1 Is there a systematic classification of hazardous waste?
-If so, please attach. □ Yes □ No the State EPAs/KIRMA operate laboratories that are guided by standard operating procedures.
+If so, please attach.

 Q-2 What specific rules and regulations are introduced to separate, store, treat, transportation and disposal of hazardous waste?